Dan Kennedy is the duke of direct response. 👑

-And, this is the benefit that customers are truly after.
+And this is the benefit that customers are truly after.

-Naturally, Dan positioned advertisements for the conference to present the benefit of being able to golf more with time they’d save from its content.
+Naturally, Dan positioned advertisements for the conference to present the benefit of being able to golf more with the time they’d save from its content.

 This had a drastically better response.

-Think deep about your prospect.
+Think deeply about your prospect.